dohdalabs/ats-pdf-generator/docs/ci-architecture.md

 - Unit test execution with coverage reporting
 - Security scanning for HIGH/CRITICAL vulnerabilities (Trivy)
 - Shell script validation (shellcheck)
-- Markdown linting (markdownlint)
+ - Markdown linting (rumdl via uv)

 **Key Architectural Decisions**:

 1. **Integrated Security Scanning**: Security scanning runs in the build stage rather than as a separate job.
 This provides faster feedback—developers know within minutes if their PR introduces vulnerabilities rather than waiting for a separate security job to start.

-2. **Dynamic Version Management**: All tool versions (Python, Node.js, pnpm, hadolint) are extracted from `mise.toml` at runtime, ensuring the CI environment exactly matches local development environments.
+2. **Dynamic Version Management**: All tool versions (Python, uv, hadolint, etc.) are extracted from `mise.toml` at runtime, ensuring the CI environment exactly matches local development environments.
 No version drift.
+Markdown linting now uses `rumdl` (installed via `uv`) so Node.js/pnpm are no longer required.

 3. **Just as Unified Interface**: Uses `just ci` as the entry point, providing perfect parity between local development and CI.
 Developers can run exactly what CI runs with one command.